wmvolckmann/wmvolckmann.github.io/research/multiport.md

 ![Metascore Ports](multiport_metascores.png)

 That said, pairwise comparisons may unveil some more specific patterns.
 Comparing PC to Playstation over the entire 20 year window finds any difference to be statistically insignificant.
-However, there is a statistically significant trend suggesting that PC ports may be improving in (perceived) quality relative to Playstation ports over time (by about 0.05 points per quarter), and the gap may have already been closed or even reversed in favor of PC.[^4]
+However, there is a statistically significant trend suggesting that PC ports may be improving in quality relative to Playstation ports over time (by about 0.05 points per quarter), and the gap may have already been closed or even reversed in favor of PC.[^4]

-Comparing PC to Xbox over the entire 20 year window finds the difference to be a statistically significant 0.89 points in favor of Xbox ports.
-Again, there is a statistically significant trend suggesting that PC ports may be modestly improving in (perceived) quality relative to Xbox ports over time (by about 0.02 points per quarter).[^5]
+Comparing PC to Xbox over the entire 20 year window finds the average difference to be a statistically significant 0.89 points in favor of Xbox ports.
+Again, there is a statistically significant trend suggesting that PC ports may be modestly improving in quality relative to Xbox ports over time (by about 0.02 points per quarter).[^5]

-Finally, comparing Playstation to Xbox over the entire 20 year window, one finds the difference to be a statistically significant 1.05 points in favor of Xbox ports.
-Here there is a statistically significant trend suggesting that Xbox ports may be improving in (perceived) quality relative to Playstation ports over time (by about 0.035 points per quarter).[^6]
+Finally, comparing Playstation to Xbox over the entire 20 year window, one finds the average difference to be a statistically significant 1.05 points in favor of Xbox ports.
+Here there is a statistically significant trend suggesting that Xbox ports may be improving in quality relative to Playstation ports over time (by about 0.035 points per quarter).[^6]

 ![Metascore Ports Pairwise](multiport_metascores_pairwise.png)